-Note: (1) Includes, among other things, operational amplifiers, timing controllers, television chipsets, television tuner modules and liquid crystal injection.
+Note: (1) Includes, among other things, operational amplifiers, timing controllers, TFT-LCD television and monitor chipsets, and LCOS products for near-to-eye applications and mini-projectors, and power management ICs.

 A limited number of customers account for substantially all our revenues.
 We are seeking to diversify our customer base and to reduce our reliance on any one customer.
 We began recognizing revenues from the sale of display drivers to CPT and its affiliates in 2002 and began volume shipments to CPT and its affiliates in 2003.
-Accordingly, the percentage of our revenues generated by sales to CMO and its affiliates has decreased gradually since 2002.
-The table below sets forth, for the periods indicated, our revenues generated from significant customers (including their respective affiliates) and others and such revenues as a percentage of our total revenues:
+Accordingly, the percentage of our revenues generated by sales to CMO and its affiliates has decreased gradually since 2002, with the exception of 2007, when sales to CMO and its affiliates increased due to CMO's capacity expansion, which was higher than the industry average.
+The table below sets forth, for the periods indicated, our revenues generated from our most significant customers (including their respective affiliates) and such revenues as a percentage of our total revenues: